 When is anxiety appropriate?

-Since the structure of the nevus undergoes degeneration into a malignant formation, it is very important for a person to monitor its development.
+Since the structure of the nevus undergoes degeneration into a malignant formation, monitoring its development is very important for a person.
 Any change in shape, size, color, position is extremely important.
 Pay attention to:

-• a change in the color of the nevus - if you notice strange shades of gray or red, then hurry to the doctor, because this is only due to the ongoing adverse processes inside the formation;
+• change in color of the nevus - if you notice strange shades of gray or red, then rush to the doctor, because this is only due to adverse processes occurring within the formation;

-• change in appearance and acquisition of an asymmetric shape - a nevus is benign when conditionally divided into two equal parts;
+• change in appearance and acquisition of an asymmetrical shape - a nevus is benign when it is conditionally divided into two equal parts;

-• the outer shell: it should not be smooth, even, not rough and not have any pathologies, if the edges are blurry, immediately contact a medical facility;
+• outer shell: it must be smooth, even, not rough and not have any pathologies; if the edges are blurred, immediately contact a medical facility;

-It is important to note that our body is covered with pain receptors over the entire surface.
-When irritation of the temperature and tactile endings occurs, severe pain appears.
-A mole located in this area may begin to hurt, as a component of the skin.
+It is important to note that our body is covered with pain receptors all over its surface.
+When irritation of temperature and tactile endings occurs, severe pain occurs.
+A mole located in this area may begin to hurt, like a component of the skin.

 The main irritants are: